alexashley/terraform-provider-kong/README.md

 - install Terraform.
 - `docker-compose up --build -d` to stand up an instance of Kong 0.14 CE w/ Postgres.
 - `make build` to create the provider.
-- `make example` to run the provider against Kong.
+- `make tf-example` to run the provider against Kong.